MKhaseeb/MKhaseeb/README.md

 # Hi, I'm **Mohammad Khaseeb** 👋

 I'm an 18-year-old aspiring **Full Stack Developer** 🚀, currently learning at **AXSOS Academy** 📚.
-Passionate about coding, I'm constantly improving my skills to become a **Senior Developer** 💻 and work on amazing projects!
+Passionate about coding, I'm constantly improving my skills to become a skilled developer 💻 and work on amazing projects in the future!

 ---